danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 | ToLocation = University       | ToLocation = Home         |
 | run()                         | run()                     |

-From the pseudo object, we can begin to see how abstraction takes place in computation as *computerized material*, in which we only select properties and behaviors that we think are important to be represented in a program and ignore others.
-This is a way of modeling physical phenomena and simulating the behaviors of real or imaginary entities.[^Madsen] The understanding is that objects in the real world are highly complex and nonlinear.
-After the brief example of modeling the person-object, we now move to another example, tofu, that informs the sample code for this chapter, inspired by the game [Tofu Go!](https://www.dbdbking.com/Tofu-Go) (2018), a game developed and designed by Francis Lam (HK/CN).[^francis]
+From the pseudo object, we can begin to see how abstraction takes place in computation resulting in *computerized material*, in which we only select properties and behaviors that we think are important to be represented in a program, and ignore others.
+This is a way of modeling physical phenomena and simulating the behaviors of real, or imaginary entities.[^Madsen] The understanding is that objects in the real world are highly complex and nonlinear.
+After the brief example of modeling the person-object, we now move to another example, tofu, which informs the sample code for this chapter, inspired by [Tofu Go!](https://www.dbdbking.com/Tofu-Go) (2018), a game developed and designed by Francis Lam (HK/CN).[^francis]

-Tofu, or bean curd, is a popular food derived from soya orginating from China 2000 years ago.
-Through soaking and grinding soybeans, as well as filtering out remaining particulates, it becomes something known as soymilk, containing stable emulsion of oil, water, and protein.
-This is then pressed into solid white blocks with varying softness as tofu in a process similar to cheesemaking.
-It is an important food product specifically in the East, not only because of its protein richness but also as a cultural symbol.
+Tofu, or bean curd, is a popular food derived from soya beans and originated from China two-thousand years ago.
+Soaking, then grinding soya beans, then filtering out the particulate matter results in soya milk, that contains a stable emulsion of oil, water, and protein.
+Then a coagulant is added after which the solidified milk is pressed into solid white blocks of varying softness called tofu.
+It is an important food product specifically in Asia, not only because of its high protein content, but also as a cultural symbol.

-When tofu becomes a computational object, as in *Tofu Go!*, abstraction is required to capture the complexity of processes and relations, and to represent what are thought to be essential and desired properties and behaviours.
-In the game, tofu is designed as a simple white three-dimensional cube form with an emoticon, and the ability to move and jump.
-Of course in the real world tofu cannot behave in that way, but one can imagine how objects can perform differently when you program your own software, and if you love tofu as Lam does: "*Tofu Go!* is a game dedicated to my love for tofu and hotpot" as he puts it.[^francis2] You need to save the tofu from the chopsticks.
+When tofu becomes a computational object — as in *Tofu Go!* — abstraction is required to capture the complexity of processes, and relations, and to represent what are thought to be essential or desirable properties, and behaviors.
+In the game, tofu is designed as a simple three-dimensional white cube with a range of emotive expressions, and the ability to move, and jump.
+Of course real tofu cannot behave this way, but you can imagine how objects perform if you have programmed your own game, and if you love tofu as Lam does. "*Tofu Go!* is a game dedicated to my love for tofu and hotpot," as he puts it.[^francis2] The aim of the game is to save the tofu from the chopsticks.

 ![tofu go](ch6_1.png)